sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-events/events.md

 If an entity has started flapping, Sensu will:

-- Log a message indicating that the entity is flapping.
+- Log a message that the entity is flapping.
 - Add a non-persistent comment to the entity indicating that it is flapping.
 - Send a "flapping start" notification for the entity to appropriate contacts.
 - Silence other notifications for the entity (if set as an event filter).

 If an entity has stopped flapping, Sensu will:

-- Log a message indicating that the entity has stopped flapping.
+- Log a message that the entity has stopped flapping.
 - Delete the comment that was originally added to the entity when it started flapping.
 - Send a "flapping stop" notification for the entity to appropriate contacts.
 - Remove the silence on notifications for the entity.